Home 相撲 The Way of Sumo

 A Living Ritual

-Today, it remains the only sport where the referee dresses in 14th-century court robes, the roof is modeled after a shrine, and salt is thrown before every match to purify the ring from evil spirits.
+Today, sumo still preserves ceremonial elements: the roof above the ring resembles a shrine, the referee wears traditional court-style robes, and salt is thrown before bouts to symbolically purify the dohyō.
 It is a battle of dignity, balance, and explosive power.

 The Great Pyramid of Professional Sumo